 As part of the collaboration, Starhub and Veniam plan to turn thousands of vehicles in Singapore into mobile Wi-Fi hotspots using StarHub’s 4G and fibre infrastructure.
 The companies will also collect user data and share it with the Government as part of Singapore’s Smart Nation initiative launched in 2014, where the data will be used to derive insights and drive decisions.

 Similar to NUS ISB routes, Bus Service 291 is a small-scale launch platform which covers a small area of Singapore.
+The initial trial duration was announced as three months (ending on 31 October 2017), but later extended to six months.
 We hope that such trials could be expanded in the future for longer bus routes.

 Other Wi-Fi buses

 As part of an advertising campaign in 2017, CIMB Bank offered Free Wi-Fi onboard SBS Transit buses bearing its advertising material.
 However, personal information is requested at login, including consent to be contacted for marketing and promotional purposes.

 From April to August 2016, M1 trialled a high speed internet service as part of a Heterogenous Network (HetNet) trial with the Infocomm Development Authority of Singapore.
 Two buses, SMB1410D and SMB1419E, were equipped and deployed on SMRT Bus Service 176.

 Previously, SMRT also offered Wi-Fi access onboard one of its buses, SMB138Y.
 The MAN NL323F demonstrator unit plied the roads from December 2010 until 2012, where the bus was taken out of service and Wi-Fi access was never offered ever since.

 - Free Wi-Fi onboard Bus 291 – SBS Transit Ltd